We went back to college!

 Beyond Components: Altruism in the Electronics Industry

 Can you imagine clicking on to your distributor’s Web site to get a quote on electronic components and being greeted with free $20 gift cards to The Home Depot or L.L.
-Bean; or a meal at Chili’s Grill & Bar?
+Bean; or a meal at the Olive Garden?
 Well, if Massachusetts-based Beyond Components is your distributor, that may be just what awaits you.
 And the extras don’t stop there.
 Beyond Components has earned a reputation in the electronics industry for honesty, fairness, and attention to detail.
 President and CEO Lou Dinkel feels “it’s doing all the little things better” that sets his company apart.

 Michael McLean, senior buyer ar Carlo Gavazzi Mupac, Inc. relies on Beyond Components for timely delivery of transformers, switches, and cooling fans that are essential to its assembly process.
 He knows that in a crunch a sales representative would be able to hop in a car and get parts to him within 15 minutes.
 Unlike other distributors, Beyond Components has eight strategically located, fully stocked warehouses.
 All that inventory translates into huge savings on both shipping costs and time for clients.